 Yinka Shonibare CBE

-Yinka Shonibare CBE was born in 1962 in London, England and moved to Lagos, Nigeria at the age of three.
+Yinka Shonibare CBE RA was born in 1962 in London, England and moved to Lagos, Nigeria at the age of three.
 He lives and works in London.
 Shonibare was elected as a Royal Academician by the Royal Academy, London in 2013.
-In 2019 he was awarded the decoration of Commander of the Most Excellent Order of the British Empire or CBE and he added this title to his professional name.
+In 2019 he was awarded the decoration of Commander of the Most Excellent Order of the British Empire or CBE.
+In 2021 he received the prestigious Art Icon Award from Whitechapel Gallery, London.

 Shonibare’s practice questions the meaning of cultural and national definitions.
 His signature material is the brightly coloured ‘African’ batik fabric he buys at Brixton market in London.
 Batik was originally inspired by Indonesian design, mass-produced by the Dutch and eventually sold to the colonies in West Africa.
 In the 1960s the material became a signifier of African identity and independence.